YMreyoud/RATS/README.md

 - Click 'Add Module'
 - To visualize the results, click the 'Visualize Module' subtab and select the newly added idents, which, in this case, will be 'Polarization1', and 'Polarization2'.
 - Click the 'Module Graph' output subtab to view the blended featureplot.

+# 10. Subset
+This section allows the user to subset their data for further analysis.
+For example, if a user would like to further subcluster and analyze their macrophage population, they would select 'cell_type' as the Ident, and then select 'Macrophages' as their values.
+The user also has the option to recluster by setting 'CLuster' to TRUE, and then setting the appropriate clustering resolution.
+This subset can then be used in any of the other analysis sections.
+To revert back to the original object, simply click 'Revert to Parent'.